close Business Finance Invest Bullets Most Viewed

 Advantages of IPOs

 • An IPO usually suggests that the company is doing well enough to raise more capital to grow more.
-The raised capital helps in investing in a new project, to acquire new infrastructure and to pay off debt.
+The raised capital helps in investing in a new project, acquiring new infrastructure, and paying off debt.

-• The shares of a company can also help in merger and acquisitions.
+• A company's shares can also help in mergers and acquisitions.
 The company can offer its shares as a mode of payment for acquiring another business.

-• An IPO helps a company to hire the best-talented people in the management.
-Additionally, it can hire employees on lower wages by offering shares option during the IPO.
+• An IPO helps a company hire the best-talented people in management.
+Additionally, it can hire employees at lower wages by offering share options during the IPO.

 • The promoter’s investment value increases many folds during the IPO, which pays off their hard work.